spang-lab/urnc/docs/source/configuration.md

 #### output_dir

 Directory where the processed course materials are stored when calling `urnc student` or `urnc ci`.
-If a `git.student` is provided, the given repository will be cloned into this directory before starting the conversions.
+If [`git.student`](#student) is provided, the given repository will be cloned into this directory before starting the conversions.
 It's highly recommended to add this directory to your `.gitignore`.

 #### exclude